 One of the most revered poets in China, Cold Mountain, also known as Han Shan, was a mountain hermit and one of the earliest Taoist poets.

 Camille T. Dungy

 Camille T. Dungy is the author of four collections of poetry: Trophic Cascade, Smith Blue, Suck on the Marrow, and What to Eat, What to Drink, What to Leave for Poison.
 Her debut collection of personal essays is Guidebook to Relative Strangers.
 Camille edited Black Nature: Four Centuries of African American Nature Poetry.
 Her honors include an American Book Award, two Northern California Book Awards, two NAACP Image Award nominations, a California Book Award silver medal, and she was awarded a Guggenheim Fellowship in 2019.
-She is currently a professor in the English Department at Colorado State University and the poetry editor at Orion Magazine.
+She is a professor in the English Department at Colorado State University and the poetry editor at Orion Magazine.

 Andreas Gefeller lives and works in Düsseldorf.
 In his artistic work, he produces photographs of urban and manmade spaces that challenge the boundaries of everyday perception.
 For his series Soma he captured photos from exaggerated bird’s- and worm’s-eye perspectives.
 To produce Supervisions, he walked inch-by-inch across parking lots and golf courses, amassing hundreds of high-resolution images of the ground.
 The Japan Series and Blank, his most recent works, reveal themselves as allegories of today’s fast-moving and overstimulated society.